huybik/huybik.github.io/_posts/2021-11-18-Word-Tokenizer-Benchmark-followup.md

 title: Short update on benchmarking popular Vietnamese NLP tools
 ---

 This is a follow up post to my previous review.
-Due to new versions of these tools being out that change speed and accuracy significantly.
-We still use UD_Vietnamese-VTB dataset for this benchmark which comes with it's limitations, so take the accuracy results with a grain of salt.
+Due to new versions of these tools being out that can potentially change speed and accuracy significantly.
+We will still use UD_Vietnamese-VTB dataset for this benchmark which comes with it's limitations, so take the accuracy results with a grain of salt.

 For this benchmark we use these configurations below.
 The code for the benchmark can be found at [Tokenizers-benchmark](https://github.com/huybik/Tokenizers-benchmark)